Game theory: Zero-sum / non-zero-sum

 Zero-sum games (more generally, constant-sum games) are games in which choices by players can neither increase nor decrease the available resources.
-In zero-sum games, the total benefit goes to all players in a game, for every combination of strategies, always adds to zero (more informally, a player benefits only at the equal expense of others).
+In zero-sum games, the total benefit goes to all players in a game, for every combination of strategies, and always adds to zero (more informally, a player benefits only at the equal expense of others).
 Poker exemplifies a zero-sum game (ignoring the possibility of the house's cut), because one wins exactly the amount one's opponents lose.
 Other zero-sum games include matching pennies and most classical board games including Go and chess.

 Many games studied by game theorists (including the famed prisoner's dilemma) are non-zero-sum games, because the outcome has net results greater or less than zero.
 Informally, in non-zero-sum games, a gain by one player does not necessarily correspond with a loss by another.

-Constant-sum games correspond to activities like theft and gambling, but not to the fundamental economic situation in which there are potential gains from trade.
+Furthermore, constant-sum games correspond to activities like theft and gambling, but not to the fundamental economic situation in which there are potential gains from trade.
 It is possible to transform any constant-sum game into a (possibly asymmetric) zero-sum game by adding a dummy player (often called "the board") whose losses compensate the players' net winnings.

 Simultaneous / sequential

 Simultaneous games are games where both players move simultaneously, or instead the later players are unaware of the earlier players' actions (making them effectively simultaneous).
-Sequential games (or dynamic games) are games where later players have some knowledge about earlier actions.
+Sequential games (a type of dynamic games) are games where players do not make decisions simultaneously, and player's earlier actions affect the outcome and decisions of other players.
 This need not be perfect information about every action of earlier players; it might be very little knowledge.
 For instance, a player may know that an earlier player did not perform one particular action, while they do not know which of the other available actions the first player actually performed.

 The difference between simultaneous and sequential games is captured in the different representations discussed above.
 Often, normal form is used to represent simultaneous games, while extensive form is used to represent sequential ones.
 The transformation of extensive to normal form is one way, meaning that multiple extensive form games correspond to the same normal form.
 Consequently, notions of equilibrium for simultaneous games are insufficient for reasoning about sequential games; see subgame perfection.

 In short, the differences between sequential and simultaneous games are as follows: